 Affordable Representation- Experienced Trial Lawyer

-Unfortunately, while attorney fees have always been high in New York City, in recent years due to severe increases in the cost of living and expenses, attorney fees have now become ridiculously high.
+Unfortunately, while attorney fees have always been high in New York City, in recent years due to severe increases in the cost of living and expenses, attorney fees that most New York and Staten Island divorce lawyers and child support lawyers charge have become ridiculously high.
 Despite having graduated first in my law school class, and having tried close to a thousand cases in Family court, I charge only $200 per hour on all Family Court cases, including child support cases, and I also charge reasonable up front retainers.

 I also have extensive experience representing parents (both mothers and fathers), grandparents and the occasional non-parent caretaker who is not a grandparent in child custody and visitation cases in family court.

-Feel free to check out my online reviews from satisfied former clients on Google.
+Feel free to check out my online reviews of satisfied former clients on Google.

-I offer a free initial consultation by phone or Zoom where I will try to answer at least some of your questions about your Staten Island child support cases.
-Although it is impossible for an attorney, even one with a lot of experience, to guarantee results for any court case, I only take cases where I believe that I may be able to help.
+I offer a free initial consultation by phone or Zoom where I will try to answer your questions about your Staten Island child support case or cases.
+Although it is impossible for any attorney, even one with a lot of experience, to guarantee results or a specific outcome for any court case, I only take cases where I believe that I may be able to help.

-In addition to child support, my other practice areas include child custody, visitation, orders of protection, and paternity.
+In addition to child support, my law firm’s other practice areas include child custody, visitation, orders of protection, and paternity.

-Call today at (347) 461-0760) for your free initial consultation for your Staten Island child support case.
-Unfortunately I do not have any interpreters to translate Spanish, Russian, etc., so you may have to have someone to interpret for you.
-Post navigation
+If you have a child support hearing coming up, or just a quick question, you can call me today at (347) 461-0760) for a free initial consultation for your Staten Island child support case.
+Unfortunately, I do not have any interpreters in my law office to translate Spanish, Russian, etc., so if you need an interpreter, you will have to have someone to translate when you call.